 My own garden project

 I have recently begun the renovation of my own new garden, which I am documenting elsewhere in this blog.
-Anyone who has been following this blog to date will know that integral to my new design is the building of several dry stone walls in various places throughout the garden.
-I will be creating a dining area exclusively for our gite guests.
-Also, there were be additional, smaller, walls around the garden to define areas and set off planting against.
+Anyone who has been following this blog to date will know that integral to my new design is the building of a dry stone wall to create and define a dining area exclusively for our gite guests.

 I will be sharing the results of the build shortly via le jardin contemporain’s instagram account (the weather lately has been absolutely atrocious which has delayed the build slightly) so please follow us to see the results.